 Pet insurance policies are often flexible.
 They usually last for 12 months and at this point, you can choose to keep your policy or move to a different insurer.

-You could save money by switching if you can find a policy offering the level of cover you require at a cheaper price.
+You could save money by switching if you can find a policy offering the level of cover you need at a cheaper price.

 But, unlike with other types of insurance, you may also see your price go up when you change pet insurance.
 That's because some insurers don't cover pre-existing conditions.
 Or you may have to pay more for them.